383 V8, PISTOL GRIP 4 SPEED, REAL SUPER BEE, POWER STEERING, STRAIGHT & SOLID!

 The styling for 1970 was pretty unique for this one model year.
-The super-hot Super Bee packaged muscle cars had a seriously mean appearance with the wide dual grille that truly looked a bit like bumble bee wings.
-These separated grilles are particularly great on this muscle machine because they drive attention to the aggressive dual hood scoops.
-Straight bodywork is especially critical on Mopar's iconic block B-body cars, because while these were the midsize offering, the stylists knew how to give them the look of unflinching full-size authority.
-And you can see from the unbroken curves on this one's flanks that the bodywork was done well.
-These Mopars had a long list of fun and funky paint options, and arguably none were better than this factory-correct Plum Crazy.
-It looks especially great today thanks to an investment in a modern respray that knows how to shimmer in the sunshine.
-But more than just the High Impact color, this one has all the great details, such as the Super Bee white striping, matching white roof, Mopar Mag wheels with Goodyear Polyglas tires, and the Super Bee mascot properly placed all around the coupe.
+The super-hot Super Bee packaged muscle cars had a seriously mean appearance with the wide dual grille, that truly looked a bit like bumble bee wings.
+These separated grilles were the perfect complement to the optional hood with dual Ramcharger scoops.
+Straight bodywork is especially critical on the fuselage styled cars, and you can see from the unbroken curves on this one's flanks that the bodywork was done well.
+These Mopars had a long list of fun and funky paint options, but arguably none were better than this Sub-Lime green that nearly glows in the dark.
+It looks great today thanks to a restoration with only a couple hundred miles on it.
+This one has all the great details, such as the Super Bee black striping, rear spoiler, aggressive red rear panel surround, and the Super Bee mascot properly placed all around the coupe.

 You've already seen those racing hood pins on the front of this car, and you already know Super Bees only came with serious power, so you must know that this coupe doesn't disappoint.
 The 383 cubic-inch big block V8 does a good job of filling every inch of the very tidy engine bay.
-It's painted in the correct shade of Hemi Orange, and as you can tell from the state of all the components, the powerplant has had a lot of service and care.
+It is painted in the correct shade of Hemi Orange, and as you can tell from the state of all the components, the powerplant has had a lot of service and care.
 While the pistol-grip shifter looks great in the interior, its functional side is as part of the four-speed manual transmission.
 The optional extra gear is not only nice to spread out the powerband, but it also give this coupe extra legs as a long-distance cruiser.
 The latter is helped even further by the power steering.
 But no matter where you go, the new dual exhaust will announce your speedy arrival with a great tune.

-Mopars are already some of the rarest muscle cars on the scene, and this coupe is one of the scarcest desirable Dodges around.
+Mopars are already some of the rarest muscle cars on the scene, and this coupe is one of the scarcest Dodges around.
 The paint says, "Look at me!" but the low production numbers and throaty exhaust screams, "You will remember me!"
-So don't forget to call now!
+Call now!!

 - Engine Type